 We regularly assist companies, industry associations and individuals on issues related to the implementation of EU law in Member States with a view to taking full benefit from the Internal Market and to enforcing the general principles of non discrimination and transparency, as well as the other specific principles and EU fundamental rights forming the EU acquis against domestic and foreign administrations.

-We assist and represent clients in direct actions before all the EU jurisdictions: the Court of Justice and the General Court.
+We assist and represent clients in direct actions and appeals before the Court of Justice of the European Union.
 We also provide advice in national Court proceedings in all cases where an EU law issue becomes relevant, contributing to have EU law interpreted in conformity with our clients’ interest in the context of preliminary rulings.

 Competition and EU Law-related technical assistance